murkenson/DE_ZoomCamp_2024/week_4/homework.md

 >Answer:
 ```
-It applies a _limit 100_ to all of our models
+It applies a _limit 100_ only to our staging models
 ```

 ### Question 2: